So, You Want to Write a Book!

 A proposal includes information about marketing as well as about the content of the book.
 Publishers not only want to know about your professional credentials as, say, a wedding planner; they're interested in your speaking experience, and your connections with likely markets for your books.
 For a wedding planner, that might include gift shops and other businesses or organizations that cater to engaged couples.

 Book proposals also describe existing books on similar subjects, and explain how yours will be different.
-You need to show that there's a strong demand for books like yours but that your book offers readers something the others don't.
+You need to show that there's a strong demand for books like yours – but that your book offers readers something the others don't.
 Go to a bookstore and check out the competition.
 While you're there, pay attention to book jackets (see box below).
 Read the acknowledgements too - you'll learn about agents and editors who might be interested in your book.
+See also Agents and Book Proposals on this website.

 Learning from Book Jackets